 - Throughout this time, customers are able to use services via site B as usual; calls are charged, balances are updated accordingly and xDRs are written.
-The only restriction during this time is that administrators or customers cannot change their service configuration via the web, etc. - Finally, when the upgrade is completed on site A and all services there are verified to be working properly, site A becomes activated.
+Find the list of limitations in the Stand-alone mode restrictions section. - Finally, when the upgrade is completed on site A and all services there are verified to be working properly, site A becomes activated.
 The synchronization process with site B begins, and changes in balances and xDRs accumulated on site B while in stand-alone mode are applied to the main database on site A. - All new customer calls are directed to site A (using the same tools as described earlier).
 Any calls in progress on site B finish normally. - When site B has fully synchronized its data with site A and there are no more "live" calls there, the update process begins on site B. It replicates all the changes in the database structure from site A, a new version of the software is installed and its servers are rebooted. - When the update finishes, site B returns to its standard operational mode: PortaSIP® servers there may be used in conjunction with the main site to process calls; the billing servers and database are in stand-by mode and data changes on site A are replicated to site B so it has an up-to-date copy of all service configurations.